Last updated: 27 11 2020

 Train trips outside the county are operated by SJ and Tåg i Bergslagen.
 Several bus companies, such as Swebus and Masaexpressen, run bus routes from Mora to Stockholm and other major cities.
 Mora also has Mora/Siljan airport, from where you can fly to Arlanda in 50 minutes, among other destinations.

 Work and entrepreneurship

-The largest employers in Mora are Mora municipality (around 1,800 employees) and Dalarna county.
-Manufacturing industry, the visitor industry and trade are the three large private sectors.
-Read more about business in Mora on the municipality's website.
-If you want to start your own business, you can get support and help via the municipality.
+The biggest employers in Mora are Mora municipality (around 1,800 employees) and Region Dalarna.
+Manufacturing, hospitality and trade are the three major private business sectors.
+Read more about Mora's businesses on the municipality's website.
+If you want to start your own business, the municipality can provide support and help.